 Patrick Meschenmoser (Frankfurt am Main)

 In 2011 NBA All-Star Dirk Nowitzki, experienced a quite similar phenomenon.
-In a commercial for the ING-Diba bank he seems to be visiting his parents’ preferred butcher’s shop.
+In a commercial for ING-Diba bank he seems to be visiting his parents’ preferred butcher’s shop.
 Treated like the little boy he used to be, the lady behind the counter hands him a slice of sausage with the words: “So you get tall and strong!”
-Mission accomplished, I would say given Nowitzki’s 7 ft.
+Mission accomplished I would say given Nowitzki’s 7 ft.
 (2.13 meters).
 But of course, some vegetarians went ballistic on Facebook.
 Many experts refer to this firestorm as a showcase how to unleash a social media crisis.

 A study conducted by the Macromedia University for Media and Communication in Hamburg, presented just a few weeks ago, sheds some light on this and several other firestorms of the same kind.
 Its emprics aren't flawless as they are relying too much on information provided by the respective companies.
 But the outcomes match the experience of many corporate communicators I know: Companies don’t have to fear substantial financial loss resulting only from such kind of social media “crisis”.
 None had to face a major decline in sales or share price.
 None had suffered a substantial reputation damage.
 Taking into account, that firestorms are usually driven actively by some few users with others just reposting or liking their statements, this isn’t too astonishing.
-These firestorms only get some momentum once classic media pick them up.
+These firestorms only get some momentum once tradistional media pick them up.

-In the contrary.
-My impression is that the social media crowd as such gets more and more fed up with that kind of instant moralizing and outraging.
+In the contrary: My impression is that the social media crowd as such gets more and more fed up with that kind of instant moralizing and outraging.
 It simply happens too often, on a daily basis.
 When Vapiano, an internationally operating restaurant chain, was confronted with some special video clip recently, they did a great job in proving that.
 The video had been posted on Vapiano’s Facebook site.
 It showed a vivid green little caterpillar a guest claimed he had found in a salad.
 Vapiano reacted cool-headed and issued a single post.
 Basically they said that they are sorry, trying to contact the customer, looking into the incident and argued with a wink that this would be proof for the freshness of its salads.
 Everything else was discussed among the fans and soon a majority agreed, that Vapiano really serves fresh salad…with a twist sometimes.
 Nothing is more credible then to be defended by a third party.
 Anything else would just have fueled the fire.

 1. Monitoring is key.
-Always be aware what is said about your brand, your products or your decision makers in social media.
+Always be aware of what is said about your brand, your products or your decision makers in social media.
 Establish an early warning system to detect unusual patterns.

 3. Analyze the scale of the firestorm.
 As studies show, firestorms are usually actively driven by only a handful of users.
 The vast majority might not even notice it.
 But beware of well-planned campaigns.